kinglarce/portfolio/src/content/experience/Arvato/index.md

   [A.I.
 For Good Hackathon](https://thegrandchallenge.mdec.my/b-a-c-4-0-2017/) with a team that represented the company where we created a project called EMPian which uses IBM Watson NLP and got the first runner up.
-- Graphic artist for the company's social media
+- Graphic artist for the company's social media.